asarry/riscv-asm-merge-sort/README.md

 # riscv_asm_merge_sort

 Merge sort algorithm written in RISC-V Assembly.
-All names and commentaries are in French.
+All names and comments are in French.